 Blue Lake Fine Arts Camp

-Founded in 1966, Blue Lake Fine Arts Camp is a summer community of the fine arts serving more than 5,400 elementary, junior high, and high school students each season through its varied programs.
-Blue Lake annually employs over 700 faculty and staff, who work together to provide a diverse and enriching learning experience for campers.
-Although Blue Lake is a fine arts training center, it strives to maintain a "camp" atmosphere in as many ways as possible through the environment, facilities, and camper activities.
+Founded in 1966, Blue Lake Fine Arts Camp is a summer community of the fine arts serving thousands of elementary, junior high, and high school students each season through its varied programs.
+Blue Lake annually employs hundreds of faculty and staff, who work together to provide a diverse and enriching learning experience for campers.
+Blue Lake combines a traditional summer camp setting with a focus on intensive fine arts instruction.

 A Typical Day